What They Didn’t Tell You About Starting a Counseling Practice

 Maintenance is all yours.

 Did you think it would be your job to dust, vacuum, and clean when you became a counselor?
-If you open a private practice, expect to take on the role of a maid as well.
+If you start a counseling private practice, expect to take on the role of a maid as well.
 There’s a lot more to being a business owner than the routine housekeeping mentioned above.
 Depending on the location of your practice, it’s likely you’ll also be in charge of the maintenance.
 This means snow removal, so your clients (or the other practitioners) don’t slip and fall during the winter months.
 It also means handling broken water heaters and overflowing toilets.

 If you’re renting an office, there’s a chance that the owner will take responsibility for any major fixes to the property, and you’ll only be needed for small projects.
 However, if you run your office out of your home or in a different building you own, you’re the one left on the hook for minor and major updates.